 Damage to the bowel or blood vessel

-Those who have already been through heart surgery or who is a heart patient puts the physical stress on the patient.
-This added stress or tension can complicate this problem both during and after gallstones removal surgery.
-Gallstones and heart disease share some common symptoms – obesity, cholesterol level or diabetes.
+Patients with a history of heart surgery or who are heart patients can put physical stress on the patient.
+This added stress or tension can complicate this problem both during and after gallbladder stones removal surgery.
+Gallbladder stones and heart disease share some common symptoms – obesity, cholesterol level, or diabetes.

 PCS if stones remain in the bile duct

-PCS stands for the post-cholecystectomy syndrome, which develops if the gallstones remain in the bile duct.
-There are chances that it occurs if the bile leaks into the stomach.
-PCS symptoms are same as that of gallstones which include abdominal pain, diarrhea and heartburn.
+PCS stands for the post-cholecystectomy syndrome, which develops if the gallbladder stones are stuck in the bile duct.
+This increases the chances of bile leaks into the stomach.
+PCS symptoms are the same as that of gallbladder stones which include abdominal pain, diarrhea, and heartburn.

 Also Read: Gallbladder Removal Complications

 Unless there are no complications after the gallbladder removal, the recovery should go smoothly.